Pheebzer/Minion-challenge/README.md

 So there we go, **36 minions** controlled at the same, all housed on a single pc.

 Overall this project was a lot of fun, and gave me some new insights on vagrant, salt and even bash-scripting.
 I'm not sure if the provisioning tactic i used was any good, since each box took a rather long time to deploy.
-I could've probably ran even more boxes at once, but i wanted to stay away from swapping, so this is as far as i'll go for now.
+I could've probably ran even more boxes at once, but this is as far as i'll go for now.

 #### Sources
 - http://terokarvinen.com/2018/aikataulu--palvelinten-hallinta-ict4tn022-3004-ti-ja-30$